clajiness/bridgarr/README.md

 **The indexer bridge that really ties the stack together.**

 Bridgarr is a Jackett-backed Torznab proxy and indexer sync manager for Sonarr, Radarr, Lidarr, Whisparr, and compatible apps.
-Configure Jackett once, import Jackett indexers once, assign them to one or more apps, and let Bridgarr create managed Generic Torznab indexers.
+Configure Jackett once, discover its configured indexers, assign them to one or more apps, and let Bridgarr create and maintain managed Generic Torznab indexers.

 Bridgarr is not a Prowlarr clone.
 It is intentionally focused on Jackett-backed indexer discovery, assignment, sync, and optional Torznab bridging.